mlswg/mls-architecture/draft-ietf-mls-architecture.md

-While informally, a group can be considered to be a set of users possibly using multiple endpoint devices to interact with the Messaging Service, this definition is too simplistic.
+While informally, a group can be considered to be a set of users possibly using multiple endpoint devices to interact with the Service Provider, this definition is too simplistic.

 Formally, a Client is a set of cryptographic objects composed by public values such as a name (an identity), a public encryption key